 As with kinks, the key empirical entity to be estimated is the counterfactual distribution of earnings around the notch.
 We follow Kleven and Waseem (2013) in estimating this by fitting a flexible polynomial to the number of individuals in small bins of earnings, excluding observations in the range $[z_l, n]$ below the notch that is obviously affected by bunching and an initially arbitrary range $[n, z{u0}]$ above the notch.
 The polynomial is then repeatedly estimated, increasing the excluded area above the threshold until it reaches a point (labelled $z_u$ in Figure 10) where the estimated excess mass between the actual and counterfactual earnings distributions below the threshold, $\hat{b}$ , equals the estimated missing mass between the actual and counterfactual distributions above the threshold, $\hat{m}$ .
-The resulting estimate of the excess mass, $\hat{b}$ , can then be filled in directly under the counterfactual to estimate the attenuated earnings response of the marginal buncher, $\Delta \hat{z}$ ), or scaled up to account for frictions and then filled in under the counterfactual to estimate the unattenuated earnings response $\Delta \hat{z}^$ and ETI, as described above.
+The resulting estimate of the excess mass, $\hat{b}$ , can then be filled in directly under the counterfactual to estimate the attenuated earnings response of the marginal buncher $(\Delta \hat{z})$ , or scaled up to account for frictions and then filled in under the counterfactual to estimate the unattenuated earnings response $\Delta \hat{z}^$ and ETI, as described above.

 We apply this estimator to the bunching observed at the Lower Earnings Limit for three sets of tax years where the jump in average employee NICs rates (and so the dominated region) is of the same size: 1983-84 to 1985-86 (9 percentage points), 1986-87 to 1989-90 (5ppts) and 1990-91 to 1998-99 (2ppts).
-Table 3 shows that both the reduced-form ( $\hat{e}r$ ) and structural ( $\hat{e}s$ ) unattenuated elasticity estimates are greater than zero, but modest.
-For example, the reduced-form estimate is 0.238 for both the 1990-91 to 1998-99 and 1986-87 to 1989-90 periods, similar to the
+Table 3 shows that both the reduced-form $(\hat{e}r)$ and structural $(\hat{e}s)$ unattenuated elasticity estimates are greater than zero, but modest.
+For example, the reduced-form estimate is 0.238 for both the 1990-91 to 1998-99 and 1986-87 to 1989-90 periods, similar to the hours elasticities for low-paid married women over the same time period estimated by Blundell et al. (1998), and to the elasticity of earnings with respect to employee NICs estimated by Adam et al. (2018) using the same data as this paper but exploiting tax changes over time.
+Both the reduced-form and structural estimates for the period 1983-84 to 1985-86 are substantially smaller, partly reflecting the married women's reduced rate described in Section 2.1, which at this time still affected a substantial number of women: if the bunching we observe was generated by a smaller notch than we are assuming, then the true elasticity will be somewhat higher than these estimates.
+The elasticities for

-&lt;sup>30Note that, as with kinks, in the presence of heterogeneous elasticities the earnings of the highest buncher $(z_u,$ obtained by filling out $\hat{b}$ between the actual and counterfactual earnings distributions above the notch), which defines the top of the bunching region excluded when estimating the final polynomial, will be different from the earnings of the mean marginal buncher $(n+\Delta\hat{z},$ obtained by filling out $\hat{b}$ between the x-axis and the counterfactual earnings distributions above the notch).
+&lt;sup>31Note that, as with kinks, in the presence of heterogeneous elasticities the earnings of the highest buncher $(z_u,$ obtained by filling out $\hat{b}$ between the actual and counterfactual earnings distributions above the notch), which defines the top of the bunching region excluded when estimating the final polynomial, will be different from the earnings of the mean marginal buncher $(n+\Delta\hat{z},$ obtained by filling out $\hat{b}$ between the x-axis and the counterfactual earnings distributions above the notch).

-$^{31}$ While NICs are the only tax or benefit-with drawal rate that changes discontinuously at the LEL, an individual's effective marginal tax rate below the LEL (t) depends on household characteristics not observed in the NESPD.
+$^{32}$ While NICs are the only tax or benefit-withdrawal rate that changes discontinuously at the LEL, an individual's effective marginal tax rate below the LEL (t) depends on household characteristics not observed in the NESPD.
 To account for this, we use smaller-scale but richer household survey data along with TAXBEN, the Institute for Fiscal Studies' tax and benefit microsimulation model for the UK, to calculate the average t faced by those below the threshold.